AAU-Dat/P7-sudd/script_guide.md

-open a ubuntu terminal
+Open a Ubuntu terminal and Docker.
-run following commands:
+Insure your Ubuntu can run docker run following commands:
 `cd jajapy`
-`summer.registry.jetbrains.space/p/p7/jajapy/full:latest -f Dockerfile.full .`
+`gg-summer.registry.jetbrains.space/p/p7/jajapy/full:latest -f Dockerfile.full .`
-`docker run -it gg-summer.registry.jetbrains.space/p/p7/jajapy/full:latest bash` `python3 -m memray run script.py`
+`docker run -it gg-summer.registry.jetbrains.space/p/p7/jajapy/full:latest bash` `python3 -m memray run <script_name>.py`
 Do not close the image after the run is done.

 After the script is done, open a new terminal in another window.